 The Chief Executive Officer of Aecon has full responsibility for the day-to-day activities of the Corporation's business in accordance with its strategic plan as approved by the Board.
 The Chief Executive Officer is accountable to the Board for the overall management of Aecon and for conformity with policies agreed upon by the Board.
 The approval of the Board (or appropriate committee) is required for all significant decisions outside of the ordinary course of Aecon's business.
-The position description for the Chief Executive Officer is attached to the 2011 management information circular which is available for review under the Corporation's SEDAR profile at www.sedar.com.
+More specifically, the primary responsibilities of the Chief Executive Officer include developing a strategic direction and positioning of the Corporation, ensuring day-to-day business affairs are managed in a manner that will ensure achievement of the Corporation's financial and operating goals and objectives, fostering a corporate culture that promotes professionalism, integrity and performance, updating the Board on the Corporation's performance and material developments, recruiting, developing and maintaining productive management teams, and ensuring, in cooperation with the Board, there is an effective sussession plan for the Chief Executive Officer position.